dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * CSS v2 1998
 * ...
 * CSS v3 ~2014
-* ...2018
+* ...2019 (snapshots/modules)

 ???
 * this image is what cssv1 supported - all the functionality in one test frame
 * we're a new era now boys and girls, finally things are evolving, new things being rolled out
 * long period of time when people had **all sorts of workarounds for things, like using tables** for everything
 * css is faster than js for animations
-* netscape used javascript at first for css (super slow and still is)
+* netscape used javascript at first for css (super slow and still is not the best styling tool)
 * [full history](https://eager.io/blog/the-languages-which-almost-were-css/)